ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors

+## Creating a URL for a file on your computer

+* Open the 3D model data file in your browser
+* Copy and paste the link in the address bar into the text box in Shadow Range OBJ Opener
+	* or
+* Drag and drop the icon to the left of the address bar into the text box in Shadow Range OBJ Opener

+_Probably needs a video..._